Medically reviewed by Drugs.com. Last updated on Mar 24, 2022.

 Catechol O-methyltransferase (COMT) inhibitors.
 Entacapone (Comtan) and opicapone (Ongentys) are the primary medications from this class.
 This medication mildly prolongs the effect of levodopa therapy by blocking an enzyme that breaks down dopamine.

-Side effects, including an increased risk of involuntary movements (dyskinesias), mainly result from an enhanced levodopa effect.
+Side effects, including an increased risk of involuntary movements (dyskinesia), mainly result from an enhanced levodopa effect.
 Other side effects include diarrhea or other enhanced levodopa side effects.

 Tolcapone (Tasmar) is another COMT inhibitor that is rarely prescribed due to a risk of serious liver damage and liver failure.